 Instructions

-• In a small bowl, mix the water, yeast, and sugar.
+• In a small bowl, mix 1 cup water, 1 Tablespoon yeast, and 1 Tablespoon sugar.
 Cover with plastic wrap and let sit 5 minutes, or until it starts to foam.

-• Roll into a ball and rub a little oil around the dough.
+• Roll into a ball and rub the remaining 1 Tablespoon oil around the dough.
 Place into a bowl and cover with plastic wrap.
 Let rest 20 to 60 minutes, or until the dough puffs up a bit.
 It doesn’t need to rise much.

 • Preheat the oven to 475°F. On a floured work surface, cut the dough in half and roll it out with a rolling pin or toss until 1/4-inch thick and 12-inches wide.
 Repeat with the other half of dough.
 You can also make 4 6-inch pizzas.